Forum (Slovak political party)

-The Forum (between 2019 and 2023 known as the Hungarian Forum Magyar Fórum; Maďarské fórum; styled as Magyar Fórum – Maďarské fórum; MF) is a Slovak political party which was established on 28 February 2019.
+The Hungarian Forum (between 2023 and 2025 known as the Forum Magyar Fórum; previously styled as Magyar Fórum – Maďarské fórum; MF) is a Slovak political party which was established on 28 February 2019.
 Its founder and chairman is the former minister and politician of SMK–MKP and Most–Híd, Member of the National Council, Zsolt Simon.

 The main goal of the party is to ensure the parliamentary representation of Hungarians in Slovakia and to use it as a tool for actions so that people from the Hungarian community are equal citizens of a democratic Slovakia.

 History

 The party was founded in February 2019 by Zsolt Simon, a non-attached member of the National Council of the Slovak Republic, who resigned from the Most–Híd party in 2016 due to its entry into the governing coalition with the Smer-SD and SNS parties.

 Prior to the 2020 elections, the party intensively negotiated a joint list of candidates with the remaining four parties of the Hungarian minority (SMK-MKP, MOST-HÍD, MKDA-MKDSZ and Spolupatričnosť), but by the end of October 2019 the parties had not reached an agreement.
 The problem is a different view of the possibility of cooperation with current government parties.
 The Hungarian Forum refuses to cooperate with SMER, SNS and ĽSNS.
 If there is no joint coalition candidacy of all five parties, the Hungarian Forum wants to run with the SMK and the Co-operation under the name Hungarian Community Co-operation.
 In November 2019, they announced that they were preparing a three-party coalition with the SMK and the MKÖ-MKS.